 This important El Salvador Tradition is a religious festival known as Semana Santa in the Spanish-speaking world and features a carnival-like atmosphere across Latin America.
 Best experienced in San Salvador with street parades and performance art, the week-long event is usually held in late March through Easter Sunday.

 The Panchimalco Flower and Palm Festival in May is a good time to take in local culture.
 Admire beautiful floral arrangements and garlands displayed throughout the towns, villages and beach resorts nationwide.
 Accompanying the event is music and traditional dress.

 The best time to be in Santa Ana—though perhaps not if you want peace and quiet—is Fiesta Julias which runs through the month of July.
 There are street parades, masses and cultural events galore in this most colonial of Salvadoran cities.
 There are also fairground rides and clowns for the kids.

-Fiestas Agostinas in early August is one of the most popular festivals in El Salvador.
+Of all El Salvador Holidays, Fiestas Agostinas, in early August is one of the most popular ones.
 Held in the capital of San Salvador, a marching band wakes the city up at 4:00 a.m., after which parades, sports, food, and art exhibitions take place.